Patriotism

 ARLINGTON-WREATHS-1024x768

-Sarah Meaker, Barbara Mills and Holly Wilson laying wreaths at the National Cemetery in Sarasota
+Chapter members laying wreaths at the National Cemetery in Sarasota.

-Manatee Chapter Daughters; Sarah Meaker & Holly Wilson assisted at the Sarasota National Cemetery removing wreaths.
+Manatee Chapter Daughters assist at the Sarasota National Cemetery removing wreaths.

-Manatee Chapter Regent, Sharon Spry chosen as Manatee County Veterans Council Auxiliary Member of the Year 2016
+Manatee Chapter Regent chosen as Manatee County Veterans Council Auxiliary Member of the Year 2016

 dscn4553 dscn4559 dscn4531